sakana28/notebook/Project/Sobel_doku.md

 In file sobel_dma.c, the software design to finish a complete image filtering process consists of the following steps:
 - Initialize the DMA.
 - configurate the Sobel IP width register
 - Setup interrupt system
-- enable S2MM Interrupt
+- enable S2MM interrupt
-- Invalidate the cache.
+- flush the cache
+- Start DMA simple transfer DMA to device
+- enbale Sobel INTR interrupt (Optional)
+- receive S2MM interrupt, set Done_flag to 1 and disable Sobel INTR interrupt in the S2MM interrupt service routine
-- Stop the timer
+- flush the cache